 Syntax Description This command has no other arguments or keywords.
 Defaults None.
 Command Modes Configuration mode.

-Command History Release Modification

-2.0(x) This command was introduced.

-Usage Guidelines None.

-Examples The following example e shows how to apply a RADIUS configuration to the switches in the fabric:

-switch# config term switch(config)# radi

-Related Commands Command Description

-radius distribute Enables CFS distribution for RADIUS.

-show radius Displays RADIUS CFS distribution status and other details.
+Command History Release Modification 2.0(x) This command was introduced.
+Usage Guidelines participating in radius mit " is done the running configuration has been modified on all switches distribution.
+You can then use the " copy running-config startup-config fabric " unning-config to the startup-config on all the switches in the fabric.
+Examples The following example switch# config termi switch(config)# radi Related Commands Command Description radius distribute Enables CFS distribution for RADIUS. show radius Displays RADIUS CFS distribution status and other details.